xmos/lib_spi/lib_spi/doc/rst/spi.rst

      * - *t1*
        - The minimum time from the start of the transaction to data being valid on the data pins.
      * - *t2*
        - The inter-transmission gap.
-This is the minimum amount of time that the slave select must be desserted.
+This is the minimum amount of time that the slave select must be de-asserted.
      * - *MAX CLOCK RATE*
        - This is the maximum clock rate supported by the configuration.